oscar-system/Oscar.jl/docs/src/Experimental/Singularities/hypersurfaces.md

 ## Classification of Hypersurface Singularities

-Arnold's famous classifier, see textbook [AGV](@cite), volume I, provides an algorithm to determine the type of a given function germ with isolated singularity at the origin w.r.t.
+Arnold's famous classifier, see textbook [AGV85](@cite), volume I, provides an algorithm to determine the type of a given function germ with isolated singularity at the origin w.r.t.
 R-equivalence up to corank 3, Milnor number 16 and modality 2.
 This classifier and a classifier for hypersurface germs of modality at most 2 and corank at most 2 are available as well as several related classification tools.